-- 2.7 The statutory Development Plan for the District currently comprises: - The Blaby District Local Plan Core Strategy (2013); - The Blaby District Local Plan Delivery DPD (2019); - The Leicestershire Minerals and Waste Local Plan (2019); and - The Blaby Neighbourhood Plan 2018. - The Fosse Villages Neighbourhood Plan 2021. - The Leicester Forest East Neighbourhood Plan 2022 - The Cosby Neighbourhood Plan 2023 - 2.8 The Blaby District Local Plan Core Strategy and Delivery DPD set out the spatial development framework for the District.
-It contains both strategic and development management-based policies and includes housing and employment land allocations. - 2.9 Local Plan Core Strategy Policy CS12 Planning Obligations and Developer Contributions states that planning obligations and developer contributions will be sought and guided by the Council's latest Supplementary Planning Document on Planning Obligations and Developer Contributions, and other evidence of need. - 2.10 To help support the delivery of the Local Plan, Leicestershire County Council (LCC) provides and maintains a number of key types of infrastructure necessary to facilitate the delivery of new development.
-These include: - Adult Social Care and Health; - Household Waste Recycling Centres and Waste Management; - Education; - Highways and Transportation; - Library Services; and - Public Health.
+- The Blaby District Local Plan Core Strategy (2013).

+- The Blaby District Local Plan Delivery DPD (2019).

+- The Leicestershire Minerals and Waste Local Plan (2019).

+- The Blaby Neighbourhood Plan 2018.

+- The Leicester Forest East Neighbourhood Plan 2022

+- The Cosby Neighbourhood Plan 2023

+- The Glenfield Neighbourhood Plan 2023

+- The Fosse Villages Neighbourhood Plan 2024

+- 2.7 The Blaby District Local Plan Core Strategy and Delivery DPD set out the spatial development framework for the District.
+It contains both strategic and development management-based policies and includes housing and employment land allocations.

+- 2.8 Local Plan Core Strategy Policy CS12 Planning Obligations and Developer Contributions states that planning obligations and developer contributions will be sought and guided by the Council's latest Supplementary Planning Document on Planning Obligations and Developer Contributions, and other evidence of need.

+- 2.9 To help support the delivery of the Local Plan, Leicestershire County Council (LCC) provides and maintains a number of key types of infrastructure necessary to facilitate the delivery of new development.
+These include:

+- Adult Social Care and Health;

+- Household Waste Recycling Centres and Waste Management;

+- Education;

+- Highways and Transportation;

+- Library Services; and

+- Public Health.